 then on the left menu, click on the menu item Clients.

-To add a new client, click the Create button on this page.
-An Add Client page will display the following:
+To add a new client, please click the Create client button on this page.
+A Create Client General Settings page will display as follows:

-Assuming I now have an Angular application called angular-test, I want to use Keycloak to manage authentication and authorization according to the OAuth2 standard.
-To declare this Angular application on Keycloak, I will fill its information manually as follows:
+Suppose now that I have an Angular application named angular-test, I want to use Keycloak to manage authentication and authorization according to the OAuth2 standard.
+For the Angular application, we will use grant type Authorization Code with PKCE of OAuth2.

-We can change the theme for the user’s login page using the Login Theme field in the Login Settings section.
+We can also change the theme for the user’s login page using the Login Theme field in the Login Settings section.

 After configuring the information for the Client, please click the Save button to save those configurations!

-In this tutorial, I only mentioned the basic information of a Client created in Keycloak using grant type Authorization Code with PKCE.
+In this tutorial, I only mentioned the basic configuration information of a Client created in Keycloak using grant type Authorization Code with PKCE.
 Depending on the grant type that the client supports, there is much more information and configuration.
 Depending on your needs, please learn more!